PhoenixPeca/Peca-Theme/README.md

   - NOT AVAILABLE

 ## Installation
-Installed Kirby with the [Starterkit](https://github.com/getkirby/starterkit) delete the `/assets`, `/content` and `/site` folders and copy all directories files downloaded from Peca Theme.
+* Installed Kirby with the [Starterkit](https://github.com/getkirby/starterkit) delete the `/assets`, `/content` and `/site` folders and copy all directories files downloaded from Peca Theme.
+* Edit robots.txt file, look and change `http://www.example.com/sitemap.php` to the directory `sitemap.php` is located in your server.
+Ex. `http://localhost/sitemap.php`

 ## Why is theme free?
 Hahaha!
 Good question guys, well there are bundles of reasons why this theme is free: